Cleo (group): "Ready For Love"

 The second album era of Cleo is considered the best period in the group's history, and it is a memorable activity that secured popularity and recognition among the public in the 2010s.
 It was from the second album "Ready For Love" that the positions of the members were established.
-In fact, the early 2000s were the peak of Cleo's heyday, and there is an overwhelming amount of material from the second album era on YouTube.
+The early 2000s mark the peak of Cleo's heyday, and a substantial amount of material from the second album era is available on YouTube.

 The biggest feature of the second album was the emergence of Kim Hana.
 However, some fans were disappointed that they abandoned the innocent concept too quickly.
 From this album, Cleo transformed from an idol group aiming for popularity to a mature and sexy group, and the fandom also gradually transformed into a male-dominated fandom.
 However, female fans still showed considerable support.

 Chae Eun-jung, who was already the most popular member since the first album and ranked high in the popularity ranking of girl group members, transformed her innocent image from the first album to a mature image by dyeing her hair blonde for "Ready For Love."
 However, since her image as cute was too strong from the first album and she had many male fans, her efforts to change her image were only accepted as a cute deviation by the fandom.
 In the end, she achieved half of her success, but her blonde hair made a deep impression that her name automatically brings up blonde hair in people's minds.